AsgardMoreno/JayTodoVersion/README.md

 ### `nvm use`

-To check/use the correct version of node for the proyect
+To check/use this proyect node version

 ### `npm start`